Learning nonnegative matrix factorizations from compressed data: Experiments

-In Figure~\ref{fig:compression}, we compare the compressed multiplicative updates for different amounts of compression.
-The target rank $r = 20$ and the sketch size $k$ varies.
-We employ the compressed MU algorithm as in Corollaries~\ref{cor:solving-two-sided}, \ref{cor:solving-one-sided}, and~\ref{cor:solving apx orthogonal}.
-We choose the compression matrix $\A$ to be (a) a random Gaussian matrix, (b) a random matrix with orthogonal rows, or (c) via the randomized SVD procedure (\ref{thm:tropp}).
+In Figure~\ref{fig:compression}, we compare the compressed multiplicative updates for different amounts of compression on the same synthetic dataset: the target rank $r = 20$ and the sketch size $k$ varies.

+Specifically, we choose the compression matrix $\A$ to be (a) a random Gaussian matrix, (b) a random matrix with orthogonal rows, or (c) via the randomized SVD procedure (\ref{thm:tropp}).
+We employ the compressed MU algorithm as in Corollaries~\ref{cor:solving-two-sided}, \ref{cor:solving-one-sided}, and~\ref{cor:solving apx orthogonal} respectively.
 For the two-sided method (d), we choose both compression matrices to be random Gaussian matrices and $\lambda = 0$.
-For the one-sided compression, we take $\lambda = .1$.
-We report cosine similarity loss.
+For the one-sided compression, we take $\lambda = 0.1$.
+Here, we report cosine similarity loss.
+Synthetic data has exactly low nonnegative rank $k \le 20$.
+For reference, MU on the uncompressed data achieve limiting similarity very close to $1$.

+Our the theoretical results suggest the possibility of exact recovery from the compressed data in two cases: (1) if two-sided compression was employed (Theorem~\ref{thm:exact-two-sided}), or (2) if the compression matrix is such that $P_{\A}^\perp \X$ is zero, for example, if the compression matrix is learned via the randomized rangefinder algorithm (Corollary~\ref{cor:exact-one-sided}).
+Correspondingly, the one-sided data-adapted compression and two-sided random compression attain exact reconstruction at different rates depending on the amount of compression (Figure~\ref{fig:compression} (c,d)).
+Two-sided compression requires twice more memory for the same sketch size but works with generic (data-oblivious) measurements that can be advantageous for various reasons as they do not require access to data or another pass over the data.

-We show that on an ``easy" synthetic problem oblivious one-sided measurements can be used: the compressed MU algorithm results in a good, although not perfect, recovery (Figure~\ref{fig:compression} (a,b)).
-The amount of limiting loss depending on the amount of compression.
-Then, the one-sided data-adapted compression and two-sided random compression attain exact reconstruction at different rates depending on the amount of compression (Figure~\ref{fig:compression} (c,d)).
-Not surprisingly, in every case, less compression leads to a faster or better convergence performance.
+For the most compact one-sided data-oblivious measurements, Theorems~\ref{thm: apx orthogonal A} and \ref{thm:oneside_penalty} --- corresponding to the measurements of Figure~\ref{fig:compression} (a,b) respectively --- imply that the additional error might appear as a result of compression (from the term with $\|P^\perp_{\A^T} \X\|^2_F$).
+Here, we show that on an ``easy" synthetic problem oblivious one-sided measurements can be also used: the compressed MU algorithm results in a good, although not perfect, recovery (Figure~\ref{fig:compression} (a,b)).
+The amount of additional loss depends on the amount of compression: indeed, for larger $k$ the dimension of the row-space of $\A$ is larger and the operator $P^\perp_{\A^T}$ projects the data into the smaller space, leading to smaller additional losses in the bounds such as \eqref{eq:one-sided-loss} and \eqref{eq:approx-orth-target-error}.